 5. The Contractor’s obligations

-Copies or duplicates of the personally identifiable information thus processed shall not be created by the Contractor without the knowledge of the Client.
+Copies or duplicates of the personal data thus processed shall not be created by the Contractor without the knowledge of the Client.
 This does not include backup copies, to the extent necessary to ensure proper data processing, or data required to comply with statutory retention requirements.

-The Contractor assures the contractual processing of all agreed measures for order-based processing of personally identifiable information.
+The Contractor assures the contractual processing of all agreed measures for order-based processing of personal data.
 It warrants that the data processed for the Client shall be strictly separated from other databases both technologically and organisationally.

 In the compliance with the rights of data subjects under Art.
 12 to 22 EU GDPR by the Client, in the preparation of directories of processing activities, and for required data protection impact assessments by the Client, the Contractor must cooperate to the extent necessary and the Client must provide support as far as reasonably possible (Art.
 28 (3), clause 2, lit. e and f EU GDPR).
 It shall forward the information required to that end to a European Union-based body designated by the Client.